 History, tourist information, and nearby accommodation

-The "steps" are a spectacular series of rock stacks stretching across Bedruthan Beach.
+The Bedruthan "steps" are a spectacular series of rock stacks stretching across Bedruthan Beach.
 They first became a tourist destination when nearby Newquay became a popular resort in the Victorian period.
 Legend tells that the steps were built by a giant named Bedruthan, who used them as stepping stones to traverse the bay.
 Unfortunately for students of Cornish folkore it seems that the legend was invented by late 19th century residents to tell their awestruck visitors.

 Still another element of confusion surrounds the name "Bedruthan Steps".
 There is no certainty that the name refers to the rock stacks at all; it may equally well refer to the steps cut into the cliff that allow access to the beach.
+That certainly makes sense, for as you approach the sea stacks along the clifftop path it is hard to imagine how they could be construed as stepping stones - though one seems to resemble a gigantic foot.

 One of the rocks is named Samaritan Island, after the ship of that name that wrecked upon the rock in 1846.
 Visitors are warned that treacherous tides make swimming dangerous.